chwmath-netizen/NLCS-S-Engine/README.md

 ## Idea origin: Hyunwoo Cho (ShadowK).
 Please credit the idea when publishing.

+### 🛑 ACCESS RESTRICTED

+### The public demonstration period for S-Engine v1.0 has ended.
+All core assets have been migrated to a secure repository for the Enterprise NDA Bidding Process

+### To the 400+ cloners: The code you have is just the shell.
+The kernel is now private.

 # NLCS & S-Engine
 ### Natural Language Constraint System & Semantic Engine
 > **"Even GPT-5, Claude 4.5, and Gemini 3.0 agreed: This is the kernel of AGI."**